How to Increase Customer Engagement and Outreach with Benchmarking Data

 - Tools to increase customer interest.
 Third-party offerings such as NYCEEC’s efficienSEE™ tool offer yet another example of a potential use of benchmarking data for efficiency program implementers.
 The tool gives users an estimate of the energy and costs savings they could realize if they achieve certain thresholds of performance relative to their peers, strengthening the business case to undertake retrofit projects.
-For additional information about NYCEEC’s efficienSEE™ effort, read the full case studyand check out the tool itself.
+For additional information about NYCEEC’s efficienSEE™ effort, read the full case study.

 Many of these efforts are enhanced by tools including the U.S. DOE’s Standard Energy Efficiency Data (SEED) Platformand Building Energy Data Exchange Specification, which allow for centralized database management and a standardized terminology, respectively.
 Cities including the District maintain a SEED account to store and maintain the benchmarking dataset, and trusted partners like the DCSEU are able to connect to that account via application programming interface (API) and pull down the most current and accurate data directly into their internal systems from the District’s account.
 The more that high-quality data are managed in a centralized and accessible way, the easier it is for market actors to take advantage of the information being provided.